vishesh-sarinDXB/my-journey/README.md

 55 mins rewriting the post to focus on the main points at roungly 8 PM

 15 mins replying to kaggle posts around 9PM

+# Day 5

+15 mins responding to kaggle post.
+Spent some time googling about it, poetry as a environment manager.
+Time around 1230 PM